 Ready for a gay Innsbruck tour?

-Ready for a gay Innsbruck tour?
-Here’s the interview of Tom, a local Gaybassador of the city.
+Here is the interview of Tom, a local from the City.

 Hello Tom, you are Gaybassador for Innsbruck.
 Can you tell us a bit more about you?

 I was born in Innsbruck and lived here all my life – except two years, one spent in Vienna and one in Braga, Portugal.
 I like to travel, but I always appreciate a lot to come back to my hometown.
 I studied German and History, work as a teacher, and also occasionally as a tourist guide.

 Why do you love Innsbruck that much?

 I love Innsbruck because the town is not too small and not too big.
 Within a few minutes, you are in nature: woods, meadows, mountains …

 And for its size (132.000 inhabitants) the town offers a lot of history, monuments, museums, culture, events, bars, sports-possibilities …

 Which are the landmarks/areas you would like to show in Innsbruck to gay travelers?

 The old town center with the Imperial palace, the cathedral, the town-tower, and the Golden Roof, built by emperor Maximilian I. around 1500.